rz4/MinoTauro/README.md

 ### Pytorch Models as Hy-Expressions
 Defining models using Hy-Expressions allows for functional design, quick iterative refactoring, and manipulation of model code using macros.
-Here is a short example of defining a single layer feed forward neural network using HyTorch tools and training the model on dummy data.
+Here is a short example of defining a single layer feed forward neural network using MinoTauro's tools and training the model on dummy data.

 ```hy